testcontainers/testcontainers-go/RELEASING.md

 Once you are satisfied with the modified files in the git state:

 - Run the [release](./cmd/devtools/cmd/release/release.go) command script to create the release in dry-run mode.
-- You can use the `--dry-run` flag to enable or disable the dry-run mode.
-By default, it's enabled.
+- You can use the `--dry-run` flag to enable or disable the dry-run mode. **By default, it's disabled**.

 ```shell
 cd cmd/devtools
 go run main.go release
 ```

-- You can define the bump type, using the `--bump_type` flag.
-The default value is `minor`, but you can also use `major`, `patch` or `prerel` (the script will fail if the value is not one of these four):
+- You can define the bump type, using the `--bump-type` flag.
+The default value is `minor`, but you can also use `major`, `patch` or `prerel` (the script will fail if the value is not one of these four).
+That value represents the next development version after the release.

 ```shell
 cd cmd/devtools